namdo1225/namdo1225.github.io/projects_description/20231230_visualizer-github.md

 <img src="{% link images/projects_media/20231230_visualizer-github/04_congrats.png %}" alt="" data-position="center center" />

-4) You can create a new repositories, clone a remote repositories, and even track directories that contain your local repositories.
+4) You can create new repositories, clone remote repositories, and even track directories that contain your local repositories.

 <img src="{% link images/projects_media/20231230_visualizer-github/05_repo.png %}" alt="" data-position="center center" />

-5) You can go to the "Branches" tab and view your repository's branches.
+5) You can go to the “Branches” tab and view your repository’s branches.

 <img src="{% link images/projects_media/20231230_visualizer-github/06_branch.png %}" alt="" data-position="center center" />

-6) You can go to the "Changes" tab, stage/unstage, and commit any changes you have made to your projects.
+6) You can go to the “Changes” tab, stage or unstage, and commit any changes you have made to your projects.

 <img src="{% link images/projects_media/20231230_visualizer-github/07_changes.png %}" alt="" data-position="center center" />

-7) If you have committed the changes, it should be reflected back in the "Branches" tab.
+7) If you have committed the changes, they should be reflected back in the “Branches” tab.

 <img src="{% link images/projects_media/20231230_visualizer-github/08_committed.png %}" alt="" data-position="center center" />

-8) You could click on the "Settings" tab to change some configurations and get more information about the app.
+8) You could click on the “Settings” tab to change some configurations and get more information about the app.

 <img src="{% link images/projects_media/20231230_visualizer-github/09_settings.png %}" alt="" data-position="center center" />